⚠️ Work in Progress

 objects, err := engine.GenerateFromCluster(cluster)

-// Or with custom configuration
+// Or with a specific kustomization mode

-engine = fluxcd.EngineWithConfig(
+engine = fluxcd.EngineWithConfig(layout.KustomizationExplicit)

 Engine Construction